Package Docker images

 Server app:

-fission package --project-dir . --target server --format docker-image --release
+fission package --project-dir . --target ssr --format docker-image --release

 Static site:

-fission package --project-dir . --target site --format docker-image --release
+fission package --project-dir . --target static-site --format docker-image --release

 By default, Fission runs docker build and applies the configured tags.
 Set build = false if CI should build the generated context itself.